-Participation and effort
+Participation and attendance

-Your participation and effort are essential to your success in our writing process course.
-Regular attendance is not enough.
-Your instructor will be looking for your engagement with the material and your efforts in drafting your essays.
-Turning assignments in on time is required to earn full participation points.
+Your participation and attendance grade includes attendance AND your consistently active presence and performance in class and submission of all assignments on time.
 Class participation includes regular attendance, engagement in class activities and discussions, reading, writing, critical thinking, discussing, interpreting, analyzing, synthesizing, asking questions and responding to one another.
-Participation is required for all inclass activities, including drafting, revising, discussions, peer and class reviews.
+Participation is required for all in-class activities, including drafting, revising, discussions, peer and class reviews.
 Class time may consist of discussion board writings, short writing assignments which may include responses to assigned readings, topic exploration, prewriting activities including brainstorming and outlining, writing to learn, developing, organizing, transitioning and reflecting on the writing process.
 All of your work on these short assignments and in workshops is included in your participation grade.
-Level of engagement with the process and materials is usually correlated with success on assignments.
-Classroom activities are designed to aid in students' understanding and development of a writing process of your own that can be applied to most writing tasks.
+Level of engagement with the process and materials is often correlated with success on assignments.
+Classroom activities are designed to aid in students' understanding and developing a writing process of their own that can be applied to most writing tasks.

-Literacy narrative essay (3-4 pages) Weeks 1-3
+Literacy narrative essay (3-4 pages) due September 22